Norske Skog Skogn: Operations

 Norske Skog Skogn AS is organized as an aksjeselskap and a wholly owned subsidiary of Norske Skogsindustrier.
-Within the concern it is a separate business unit and one of two mills in Norway, the other being Norske Skog Saugbrugs in Halden.
+Within the concern it is a separate business unit and one of two mills in Norway, the other being Norske Skog Saugbrugs in Halden Municipality.
 It is the sole producer of newsprint in Norway.
 The company had a revenue of NOK 1,768 million in 2013, running with an operational deficit of NOK 26 million.
 It has 405 employees.

 The plant features two sources of pulp – a thermomechanical pulp mill and a deinkling mill.
 These feed three paper machines, all which produce newsprint.
 Operations run around the clock, where the process and supervisory workers work in five shifts.

 Production

 The plan has two value chains to produce pulp.
 The first is thermomechanical process, which is fed chippings directly from external sources, as well as on-side chopping of lumber.
 The bark from the lumber is extracted and used in as on-site heating.
 The second source of pulp is from recycled paper, sourced both domestically and through import.
 The recycled paper goes through a deinking process before becoming usable deinkled pulp (DIP).
 A small portion of calcium carbonate is added to the pulp before processing.

 The mill has three paper machines, all which produce newsprint.
 PM1 is also able to produce improved newsprint.
 All three use mix of virgin and recycled fibers, with PM3 utilizing 45 percent DIP, while the other two run at 20 percent.
 Total annual capacity is 600,000 tonnes.
 Production was at 451,000 tonnes in 2014.

 The following is a list of the three paper machines and their production variables – the newsprint's trimmed width, the paper type, the annual production capacity in tonnes, and the deinked pulp (DIP) content in percent.

 The mill consumed 1,079 GWh of electric power in 2014 and 255770000 m3 of water.
 All heating is produced through biofuels or recycling from the TMP mills.
 The main bio sources are bark from lumber and recycled slam from the decontamination processes from process water.
 The mill uses 405 GWh annually of recycled heat and 348 GWh from bioheat.